 Steamboat Landing Park, Belfast

-Santa returns to Belfast’s Steamboat Landing Park this December for Holiday on the Harbor 2022.
+Santa returns to Belfast’s Steamboat Landing Park each December for Holiday on the Harbor.
 The event includes horse-drawn wagon rides, live carolers, fun activities for the kids, hot chocolate, and more.
-Depending on the weather, it will take place in the Boathouse or along the Belfast Harborwalk.
+Depending on the weather, it takes place in the Boathouse or along the Belfast Harborwalk.

 The arrival of Santa is not the only event in Belfast.
-The annual tree lighting happens on December 3, at 4:30 pm, kicking off sales in all of the downtown stores.
+The annual tree lighting happens the first few days during December, kicking off sales in all of the downtown stores.
 Pick up a local passport, and visit local businesses for a chance for a prize (not to mention super savings).

-On December 18, Belfast celebrates Hanukkah with the Lighting of the Menorah at sundown (4:00 pm) with music and readings.
+Belfast celebrates Hanukkah with the Lighting of the Menorah at sundown with music and readings.
 The menorah will remain lit throughout Hanukkah.